 PSQ Short Volume

-ProShares - Short QQQ (PSQ) operates in the Financial Services sector, specifically the Asset Management - Leveraged industry, with a market capitalization near $742.4M, listed on AMEX, carrying a beta of -1.10 to the broader market.
-ProShares Short QQQ seeks daily investment results, before fees and expenses, that correspond to the inverse (-1x) of the daily performance of the Nasdaq-100 Index. public since 2006-06-21.
+ProShares - Short QQQ (PSQ) operates in the Financial Services sector, specifically the Asset Management - Leveraged industry, with a market capitalization near $638.1M, listed on AMEX, carrying a beta of -1.14 to the broader market.
+The ProShares Short QQQ fund is designed to produce daily investment returns that are the opposite of the Nasdaq-100 Index's performance for that day, prior to the deduction of any fees or expenses. public since 2006-06-21.

 Short volume measures the number of shares sold short on a given day as reported by FINRA.
 Tracking short volume relative to total volume helps identify unusual bearish sentiment or short-squeeze potential.